percona/pmm/docs/how-to/configure.md

 This section lets you configure integration of VictoriaMetrics with an external Alertmanager.

 - The *Alertmanager URL* field should contain the URL of the Alertmanager which would serve your PMM alerts.
-- The *Alerting rules* field is used to specify alerting rules in the YAML configuration format.
+- The *Prometheus Alerting rules* field is used to specify alerting rules in the YAML configuration format.

 ![](../_images/PMM_Settings_Alertmanager_Integration.jpg)